Usage of the Low-Level Interface

 And with this, all systems are created and the connection of the systems can be started.

-For connecting the single systems to an overall model, there are two types of connection to be considered: First the connection of the flow, that goes from the influent to the reactor.
+For connecting the single systems to an overall model, there are two types of connection to be considered: Firstly, the connection of the flow that goes from the influent to the reactor.
 Secondly, the reactor and the process need to be connected such that the process is taking place in the reactor.
 Let's start with the second type:

 connect_equations = [